chonlaphoom/pokedex/README.md

 # pokedex

-Welcome to a tiny, terminal-friendly Pokédex written in Go — perfect for explorers, collectors, and anyone who loves pokémon-flavored command-line adventures.
+Welcome to a tiny, terminal-friendly Pokédex written in Go.
+Perfect for explorers, collectors, and anyone who loves pokémon-flavored command-line adventures.
+(I exaggerate)

 Think of this repo as a pocket-sized CLI world where you can: